-Also, to ensure that your dog doesn’t become obese, avoid overfeeding.
-In today’s society, obese dogs are becoming a problem; limiting their intake to only what they need can reduce the risk and ensure overall health.
+Also, avoid overfeeding to ensure your dog doesn’t gain too much weight.
+In today’s society, overweight dogs are becoming a problem; limiting their intake to only what they need can reduce the risk and ensure overall health.

 The bottom line to improve your dog’s diet